 If the user has logged in but not added to the cart within the defined time period, then a notification is triggered that incentivizes him for purchase.

 Moreover, as it is apparent from the above image, if the user has indeed added items to the cart, then the journey nudged him to increase the cart size with the same incentive.

 c.
 Encourage checkout

-If adding to cart process is complete but not the checkout, then journey triggered a contextual message on his next visit that nudged him to check out.
+If adding to the cart process is complete but not the checkout, then the journey triggered a contextual message on his next visit that nudged him to check out.

 d.
 Cross-channel engagement